ECTS

 Presentation

-The first year of training (S1 and S2), mainly shared with the other Master's courses, provides a basic grounding in the fields of water sciences.
-A few specialization courses are also offered.
+The first year of training (S1 and S2), mainly shared with the other Master's programs, allows students to acquire the fundamentals in the fields of Water Sciences.
+A few specialization courses are offered.

 Objectives

-The objectives of this year are to acquire a basic knowledge of the water sciences and a common vocabulary for all the water master's courses.
+This year's objectives are to acquire a foundation in water science and a common vocabulary for all courses in the water master's program.

 Organization